yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 This proposal introduces changes to the behavior of the `AMMDeposit` transaction when tokens in trustlines interact with Automated Market Maker (AMM) pools.

-Assume we have created an Automated Market Maker (AMM) pool with two assets: A and B. Currently, asset A is frozen by individual freeze.
+Assume we have created an Automated Market Maker (AMM) pool with two assets: A and B. Currently, asset A is frozen (either individually or globally).
 The following table outlines whether specific scenarios are allowed or prohibited for the current behavior and proposed behavior:

 | Scenario                | Current Behavior  | Proposed Behavior     |
 |-------------------------|-------------------|-----------------------|